cod4chat1/global-ship-traffic-tracker/README.md

 PortWatch does **not** expose live individual vessel positions.
 Exact counts of ships at berth, at anchor, or waiting outside a port remain marked `UNAVAILABLE` until a licensed vessel-level AIS adapter is added.
 Missing values are never converted to zero.

-## Quick start â€” offline verified demo
+## Quick start — offline verified demo

 Python 3.11+ and Node.js are required.
 Install the Node packages, then run: